YottaDB/YDBTest/README.md

 # Overview

 This test system is the regression test suite for YottaDB.
 It is a collection of shell scripts written for the tcsh shell on Linux.
-It is a complex system that enables simultaneous testing across servers (but may also be used locally), and offers randomized selection of a variety of settings that cannot be tested exhaustively in every permutation every time.
+It is a complex system that enables simultaneous testing across servers (but may also be used locally), and offers a randomized selection of a variety of settings that cannot be tested exhaustively in every permutation every time.

 The documentation for the test system is what follows, and help for the primary test command may be obtained with the command `gtmtest -help` (`gtmtest` is named after the upstream software, GT.M, of which YottaDB is a superset fork).